• Skip to main content

 What Constitutes a Scam?

-The definition of a scam is when there is an exchange of money without any product or service being delivered.
+The definition of a scam is “a dishonest scheme, a fraud.”
+In business, when there is an exchange of money without any product or service being delivered, this is a scam.

 Keala Kanae – How It All Began